jdsandifer/blog/ideas/plethora-of-programming-languages.md

 ---

 ## The Beginnings of Software Development
 In 1957, a programming language called FORTRAN started to take off as the first commercially successful language for software development.
-And with it, a new field of possibility was opened up.
+And with it, a new field of possibilities opened up.

 But that was only 62 years ago.
 That’s less than one lifetime.
 Two generations.
 In the grand scheme of things, not very long ago.